-For 130 years, we've helped companies and individuals identify, develop, protect, commercialise, manage, and enforce their IP rights in New Zealand, Australia, and throughout the world.
+For over 130 years, we've helped companies and individuals identify, develop, protect, commercialise, manage, and enforce their IP rights in New Zealand, Australia, and throughout the world.

 AJ Park is a leading provider of intellectual property services in Australia, New Zealand and the Pacific region.
 With offices in Auckland and Wellington, we have one of the largest, most experienced teams of intellectual property experts in the area.

 AJ Park acts for a wide range of clients, from international agents to government institutions, multinationals and major listed companies.
 We are proud to represent a large number of innovative and iconic companies in Australia and New Zealand, as well as over a third of the global Fortune 500.

 Our practice groups are organised around our technical expertise in patents, trade marks, commercial and litigation services.
-Within these groups, we have sector expertise in a range of industries including biotechnology, information technology, life sciences, mechanical and electrical engineering, fashion and fast-moving consumer goods.
+Within these groups, we have sector expertise in a range of industries including biotechnology, information technology, life sciences, mechanical and electrical engineering, and fast-moving consumer goods.

 Turning your ideas into assets through intelligent action.

 New Zealand Law Awards 2021